JuliaGPU/CUDA.jl/README.md

 destroy(ctx)
 ```

-See `tests/native.jl` for more comprehensive examples.
+See `examples` or `tests/native.jl` for more comprehensive examples.

 ## Advanced use